opencypher/cypherdb/src/content/docs/cypher/data-definition/create-table.md

 ## If not exists

-If the given table name already exists in the database, Kuzu throws an exception when you try to create it again.
+If the given table name already exists in the database, CypherDB throws an exception when you try to create it again.
 You can use the `IF NOT EXISTS` clause to avoid the error.
-This tells Kuzu to do nothing when the given table name already exists in the database.
+This tells CypherDB to do nothing when the given table name already exists in the database.
 For example:

 ```cypher